-Using RVM with Cron
+∞Using RVM with Cron

 RVM allows few easy ways to integrate with cron

-1. Direct calling RVM generated wrappers.
+- Direct calling RVM generated wrappers.

-2. Loading RVM environment files in shell scripts.
+- Loading RVM environment files in shell scripts.

-3. Direct calling custom RVM wrappers (eg. God).
+- Direct calling custom RVM wrappers (eg. God).

-4. Loading and using RVM in shell scripts.
+- Loading and using RVM in shell scripts.

-Direct calling RVM generated wrappers
+∞Direct calling RVM generated wrappers

-For every installed ruby and created gemset RVM creates wrappers for basic command line tools like gem, rake, ruby.
-You can find them in $rvm_path/wrappers/<ruby-version>[@gemset-name].
+For every installed ruby and created gemset RVM creates wrappers for

-So when the project ruby is 2.1.1@projectX then the following cron entries will work using the proper environment:
+cron entries will work using the proper environment:

-1 15 * * * /usr/local/rvm/wrappers/ruby-2.1.1@projectX/rake update stats
+1 0 * * * /usr/local/rvm/wrappers/ruby-2.1.1@projectX/ruby /path/to/script.rb 1 15 * * * /usr/local/rvm/wrappers/ruby-2.1.1@projectX/rake update stats

 To simplify future changes of ruby version use aliases, it's the simplest way to ensure that configuration does not have to change when ruby version changes: